Epidemiology of HIV/AIDS: Canada

 In 2016, there were approximately 63,100 people living with HIV/AIDS in Canada.
 It was estimated that 9090 persons were living with undiagnosed HIV at the end of 2016.

 Mortality has decreased due to medical advances against HIV/AIDS, especially highly active antiretroviral therapy (HAART).
-HIV/AIDS prevalence is increasing most rapidly amongst aboriginal Canadians, with 11.3% of new infections in 2016.
+HIV/AIDS prevalence is increasing most rapidly amongst Indigenous Canadians, with 11.3% of new infections in 2016.
 Canada aims to reach goals of the 90-90-90 strategy set by Join United Nations Programme on HIV/AIDS (UNAIDS) where 90% of those positive and living with HIV know their status, 90% of the diagnosed able to receive antiretroviral treatment, and 90% on treatment able to achieve viral suppression to eliminate the epidemic of AIDS by 2030.

 Eastern Europe and Central Asia

 There is growing concern about a rapidly growing epidemic in Eastern Europe and Central Asia, where an estimated 1.23–3.7 million people were infected as of December 2011, though the adult (15–49) prevalence rate is low (1.1%).
 The rate of HIV infections began to grow rapidly from the mid-1990s, due to social and economic collapse, increased levels of intravenous drug use and increased numbers of sex workers.
 By 2010 the number of reported cases in Russia was over 450,000 according to the World Health Organization, up from 15,000 in 1995 and 190,000 in 2002.
 In June 2021, there are over 1.1 million people in Russia living with HIV.

 Ukraine and Estonia also have growing numbers of infected people, with estimates of 240,000 and 7,400 respectively in 2018.
 Also, transmission of HIV is increasing through sexual contact and drug use among the young (<30 years).
-In this region there were between 130,000 to 180,000 new HIV infections reported in 2021.
+In this region there were between 130,000 and 180,000 new HIV infections reported in 2021.